qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

-Read more on the underlying GEOS "Touches" predicate, as described in PostGIS `ST_TOUCHES <https://postgis.net/docs/ST_Touches.html>`_ function.
+Read more on the underlying GEOS "Touches" predicate, as described in PostGIS `ST_Touches <https://postgis.net/docs/ST_Touches.html>`_ function.

 .. list-table::
    :widths: 15 85